Raúl Reyes

 Luis Edgar Devia Silva (30 September 1948 – 1 March 2008), better known by his nom de guerre Raúl Reyes, was a leader, Secretariat member, spokesperson, and advisor to the Southern Bloc of the Revolutionary Armed Forces of Colombia–People's Army (FARC–EP).
-He was killed in a targeted killing military operation by the Colombian army 1.8 km within Ecuador, sparking the 2008 Andean diplomatic crisis.
+He died during an attack by the Colombian army 1.8 km within Ecuador, sparking the 2008 Andean diplomatic crisis involving Ecuador, Colombia and Venezuela.